sven-ito/boba/README.md

 This tool is supposed to guide you through the *difficult* process of **prioritizing an item list** by divding it into a series of **binary choices** that are *easier* to make.

-It was created as client-side-only JavaScript web app in a **very** "MVP-Agile-hacky" way.
+It was created as client-side-only JavaScript web app in a **very** "MVP-Agile-hacky" #DesktopFirst way.
 However, the tool does what it is supposed to be doing, for now :-)

 Why Boba?